unsw-cse-comp99-3900/capstone-project-9900f14awellp/README.md

     cd InvoiceProcessing
     ```

-2. Set up the virtual environment:
+2. Set up the virtual environment(depends on you, run program on your virtual environment will make you environment cleaner):
     ```sh
     python -m venv env
     source env/bin/activate